News & Events

-- The Western Region Math Fair will be held on ??? the ASU Plemmons Student Union.
+- The Western Region Math Fair will be held on March 22, 2014 at the ASU Plemmons Student Union.
 The registration form is posted on the NCCTM website (NCCTM.org).

-- The State Math Fair is on ??? at the NCSSM.
+- The State Math Fair information is on the NCSSM.

 Math Education Leadership Training (MELT) Institutes.